 For this purpose, each courtroom is its own entity – its own church.
 In the same way in a cathedral, some areas are restricted.
+The same way a preacher gives a sermon a judge goes through the proceeding.
 Unless a person is invited to the altar, they don’t go to it while the procession is taking place.
 In a courtroom, unless the judge invites a person to the bench they can’t walk up during the proceedings.

 The institutions are separated into two main sections: for the court, it’s the bar and for the church, it’s the altar.
 Within the two main sections are the numerous other sections from the choir, bailiff, etc. – each at different levels in the hierarchy.
+Lawyers recite lines hundreds of year-old lines like a choir sings a hymn.
 In order to go past the bar, a person must be either accused of a crime, passed the bar exam, or work for the courts, e.g., judges, lawyers, stenographers, and so on.
 In court, you have to be a part of the church to access similar parts.

 These affinities date back to several centuries, and they’re tied to the evolution of our society.

 Both churches and courthouses are very important places for the communities.
 In these buildings, people gather, listen, come together, and perform useful social functions.